zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-search.md

 For more information on remote template loading, see [How To: Load Templates from External Files](http://docs.kendoui.com/howto/load-templates-external-files).

-Now that the template is included in the body of the page, the application code is using a jQuery selector to fetch this <script> element by its id, and get the contents.
+Now that the template is included in the body of the page, the application code is using a jQuery selector to fetch this &lt;script&gt; element by its id, and get the contents.
 It then calls **kendo.template()** to process the template.

     kendo.template($("#search-result-template").html())